First-look wedding photos may not be the newest trend in wedding photography, but they’re still a hot topic with newleyweds-to-be.

 For practicality reasons, first-look shots save a lot of time by taking a bulk of the photos together before the ceremony.
 After the first-look, it’s easy to carry on and take the portraits of the couple, followed by the wedding party and even the extended family.
 Meaning the three main portraits are done before the ceremony.

-After the ceremony, with less photos to take, couples can get to their drinks or reception sooner, and for the photographer, there’s less of a need to rush.
+After the ceremony, with fewer photos to take, couples can get to their drinks or reception sooner, and for the photographer, there’s less of a need to rush.

 No one is observing you